nansencenter/openwind/README.md

 # References

+Mouche A.A., Collard F., Chapron B., Dagestad K.-F., Guitton G., Johannessen J.A., Kerbaol V., Hansen M.W.
+(2012).
+On the use of Doppler shift for sea surface wind retrieval from SAR.
+IEEE Transactions on Geoscience and Remote Sensing, Vol. 50, No. 7, pp 2901-2909, doi:10.1109/TGRS.2011.2174998.

 Hersbach, H., Comparison of C-Band Scatterometer CMOD5.N Equivalent Neutral Winds with ECMWF J. Atm.
 Oceanic Technol., 2010, 27, 721-736, doi:10.1175/2009JTECHO698.1.